 Whether to highlight (only core record queries)

-Load Testing queries have been simplified to only include basic AND/OR/NOT and simple proximity queries.
-Nested/scoped queries (searching for a specific author or affiliation) have been removed.
+Load Testing queries have been simplified to only include basic AND/OR/NOT.
+Nested/scoped queries (searching for a specific author or affiliation) and proximity queries have been removed.
 Boundary matching and punctuation sensitive queries will still exist in the Load Test query set.

+Stop words can be removed from a query provided they are not part of a phrase.
+A signed URL for he Scopus stopword list is provided in the appendix

-For queries identified as being ordered by score (relevancy) the following field weighting should be used when the fields are explicitly contained in the query or are part of a composite field specified in the query.
+For core queries identified as being ordered by score (relevancy) the following field weighting should be used when the fields are explicitly contained in the query or are part of a composite field specified in the query.
 Both the punctuation sensitive version of the field and regular version of the field should be boosted.

 Field ‘abs’ weight of ‘8’.
 Defined in composite fields ‘all’, ‘allmed’, and ‘allsmall’.